 Gordon A. Ewy, MD

-Dr. Gordon A. Ewy is professor of cardiology and director of the Sarver Heart Center at the University of Arizona
+Dr. Gordon A. Ewy is professor emeritus of cardiology and director emeritus of the Sarver Heart Center at the University of Arizona

 College of Medicine.
-He occupies the Gordon A. Ewy, MD, Distinguished Endowed Chair of Cardiovascular Medicine, a unique honor in that it is extremely rare for someone to occupy his own named chair.
+From 2002 to 2013, he occupied the Gordon A. Ewy, MD, Distinguished Endowed Chair of Cardiovascular Medicine, a unique honor in that it is extremely rare for someone to occupy his own named chair.
 Dr. Ewy has been named a “CPR Giant” by the American Heart Association for his early research on defibrillators and defibrillation.
-He continues to be listed as one of the best doctors in America.
+For decades, he was listed as one of the best doctors in America.

 A founding member of the UA section of cardiology, he and his colleagues helped the College of Medicine’s Cardiology and Cardiovascular Services to be ranked among the Best Hospitals in America for cardiovascular services by U.S. News and World Report.
 He served as chief of cardiology from 1991 to 2010.

 Dr. Ewy is the co-author of four books and nearly numerous scientific publications that include original research contributions, reviews, book chapters and editorials, with more than 270 of these publications listed on the national PUBMED.
 His primary research focus has been in the field of cardiopulmonary resuscitation and he is active in a busy cardiology practice and as an educator.

 As director of the Sarver Heart Center, Dr. Ewy led more than 170 physicians and scientists toward attaining a goal of a future free of heart disease, vascular disease and stroke via the academic principles of research, education and patient care.
 His success in developing resources for the center was acknowledged in 2010 when he received the Eugene G. Sander Endowed Faculty Fundraising Awardfrom the University of Arizona Foundation Board of Trustees.